thousandbrainsproject/tbp.monty/rfcs/0000_future_work.md

 - Updating 3 places when work is started, and maintaining those places as the work progresses.
 - There is currently no way to move from viewing the spreadsheet back to the detailed descriptions of that work.
 - It's cumbersome to add new structured data and have it be useful to the community.
+- It is not possible to filter the tasks by different aspects.
+The only grouping we currently have is which Monty component a task relates to (columns in the sheet + sections in the docs).
+But it would be useful to also be able to filter by skills required, scope, output type, etc...

 There are some upsides to the proposed approach: